-The DPP terminal shall determine that it is the intended receiver if it identifies its MAC address in an incoming CTRL MSG.
+The DPP SS shall determine that it is the intended receiver if it identifies its MAC address in an incoming CTRL MSG.

-The intended DPP receive terminal shall decode the PDUs based on the MCS identified within the CTRL MSG.
+The intended DPP receive SS shall decode the PDUs based on the MCS identified within the CTRL MSG.

-If an ACK is required, the intended DPP receive terminal shall perform the CSMA procedure to send the ACK.
-The DPP receive terminal shall transmit ACK messages using Robust MCS.
+If an ACK is required, the intended DPP receive SS shall perform the CSMA procedure to send the ACK.
+The DPP receive SS shall transmit ACK messages using Robust MCS.

 Non-Intended Receiver behavior

-The DPP terminal shall determine that it is a non-intended receiver if it does not identify its MAC address in the incoming message.
-The DPP terminal shall discard a message for which it is a non-intended receiver.
+The DPP SS shall determine that it is a non-intended receiver if it does not identify its MAC address in the incoming message.
+The DPP SS shall discard a message for which it is a non-intended receiver.
 If an ACK is required based on an ACK indication in the incoming CTRL MSG, a non-intended receiver shall avoid transmission within the ACK Deferral duration as defined in 5.4.3.

 CSMA/CA with RTS, CTS

 The CSMA mechanism has the known problem of hidden nodes.
-This is optionally addressed by the exchange of RTS and CTS Messages between the two DPP terminals.
+This is optionally addressed by the exchange of RTS and CTS Messages between the two DPP SSs.

-The access procedure described in this paragraph includes an RTS message transmitted by the DPP terminal with SDU(s) queued to transmit, referred to as the “initiating terminal”, and a CTS response by the intended receiver.
+The access procedure described in this paragraph includes an RTS message transmitted by the DPP SS with SDU(s) queued to transmit, referred to as the “initiating SS”, and a CTS response by the intended receiver.
 RTS and CTS are short messages that precede the data transmission.
-Upon having one or more SDUs queued to send and CSMA-sensing that the channel is clear, the DPP terminal shall transmit an RTS message that specifies the requested number of bytes including the PDU and SDU overheads.
+Upon having one or more SDUs queued to send and CSMA-sensing that the channel is clear, the DPP SS shall transmit an RTS message that specifies the requested number of bytes including the PDU and SDU overheads.
 The intended receiver specifies within the CTS message the allocated number of slots to be transmitted and the MCS to be used which is based on the measured CINR.
 Refer Table 4 for RTS/CTS message details.

-The initiating terminal shall conform with the flowchart behavior shown in Figure 5.
+The initiating SS shall conform with the flowchart behavior shown in Figure 5.

 Intended Receiver behavior: